live performance sydney

 Pinchgut Opera is thrilled to announce a new award, designed to provide support to identified artists who require specific areas of training or development.
 This new program will be known as the Max Riebl Artist Award, named in memory of the brilliant countertenor who sadly passed away in 2022.
 Max Riebl made his debut with Pinchgut Opera in Vivaldi’s Farnace (2019), then cemented his place in audiences’ hearts as the love-struck Apollo in The Loves of Apollo & Dafne by Cavalli (2021).

-The inaugural recipient of the Max Riebl Artist Award is Stephanie Dillon.
+The inaugural Max Riebl Artist Award recipient is Stephanie Dillon.

 STEPHANIE DILLON